Elementary School Fundraising

 - Car washes are great fundraisers for student councils or older elementary school kids.
 Add student made sandwiches, a bake sale and cold drinks or coffee for sale as part of the car wash to increase funds.

-- If you decide on a sales campaign, consider a coffee fundraiser or other utilitarian item to sell.
+- Merchandise sales are always popular elementary school fundraisers.
+If you decide on a sales campaign, consider a coffee fundraiser or other utilitarian item to sell.
 Many schools now sell trash bags and necessities that are still high profit items and aren’t just junk food sales.
+Year round school spirit sales can also be successfully done via an online merchandise store.

 We have helped hundreds of schools raise money online with healthy, active fundraisers.
 We are dedicated to your school’s success!
 See more details on hosting a school walk-a-thon, the best fundraisers for schools, and more creative school fundraising ideas.
 Or contact our dedicated Sales team to learn more about our fundraising software and how we can help with your events – without taking a percentage of your fundraising profits.